Our People

 Ben Davison

-Originally from a small North Yorkshire village called Ulleskelf, Ben completed a degree in Mathematics and Statistics at the University of Sheffield, before moving to Castleford.
-Having completed a law conversion course in York, Ben qualified as a Solicitor and moved to Wakefield in 2008.
+Originally from a small North Yorkshire village, Ben completed a degree in Mathematics and Statistics at the University of Sheffield then a law conversion course in York.
+Ben qualified as a Solicitor and moved to Wakefield in 2008.

-Outside of work, Ben can usually be found out and about around Yorkshire with his partner, their terrier and a camera, or watching Leeds United and Yorkshire County Cricket Club while supping a pint of IPA.
+Outside of work, Ben can usually be found out and about around Yorkshire at gigs, sporting events or supping a pint of IPA.

-Ben joined the Committee in March 2023, having taken an increasing interest in the city through membership of the Civic Society and hoping to contribute positively to future development.”
+Ben joined the Executive Committee in March 2023, having taken an increasing interest in the city through membership of the Civic Society and hoping to contribute positively to future development.

 Vicky Flintoff BA (Hons)